-When we talk about a SM audit, we are referring to:
+When we talk about a Social Media audit, we are referring to:

-1) Leveraging technology and subject matter expertise (SME) to identify, collect and categorize all SM channels associated with a given brand or brands into one inventory.
+1) Leveraging technology and subject matter expertise to identify, collect and categorize all Social Media channels associated with a given brand or brands into one inventory.

-The categories of the inventory that are relevant for you may differ brand by brand depending on how your global SM channels are managed but typically we are looking at three areas:
+The categories of the inventory that are relevant for you may differ brand by brand depending on how your global Social Media channels are managed but typically we are looking at three areas:

-2) By having an inventory broken down into these categories, it will give you visibility of what your consumers are exposed to on SM.
+2) By having an inventory broken down into these categories, it will give you visibility of what your consumers are exposed to on Social Media.